-Cargo (Trucks) - Make sure the truck is not overloaded and the cargo is balanced and secured before each trip.
+Cargo (trucks): Make sure the truck is not overloaded and the cargo is balanced and secured before each trip.
 If the cargo contains hazardous materials, you must inspect for proper papers and placarding.

-CDL Pre-Trip Inspection Test

-To obtain a CDL you must pass a pre-trip vehicle inspection test.
+CDL Pre-Trip Inspection Test - To obtain a CDL you must pass a pre-trip vehicle inspection test.
 You will be tested to see if you know whether your vehicle is safe to drive.
 You may be asked to do a pre-trip inspection of your vehicle and explain to the examiner what you would inspect and why.
-Section 10 on pages 139-144 describes what to inspect and how to inspect it.
-Some states allow the guides shown in Figures 2-5, 2-6 and 2-7 on the following pages to be used as a memory aid when taking your test.
+Section 10 describes what to inspect and how to inspect it.
+Some states allow the guides on pages 17-18 to be used as a memory aid when taking your test.

-7-Step Inspection Method

-Method of Inspection - You should do a pre-trip inspection the same way each time so you learn all the steps and are less likely to forget something.
-The 7-Step Inspection Method outlined on the following pages should be useful.
-Guides are shown in Figures 2-5, 2-6 and 2-7.
+7-Step Inspection Method - You should do a pre-trip inspection the same way each time so you learn all the steps and are less likely to forget something.
+The 7-Step Inspection Method on the following pages should be useful.
+(See Figures 2-5, 2-6 and 2-7 on pages 17-18.)